Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 - Getting clingy and discombobulated if you can't reach them, e.g., sending the infamous series of "u there??" follow-up texts when they don't reply right away.

-- Lowering your standards and hanging out with abusive or scummy people, just to have any kind of friend.
+- Lowering your standards and hanging out with abusive or scummy people, just to have any kind of company.

 Becoming noticeably and off-puttingly insecure and self-pitying